jolatechno/mpi-utils/README.md

 # mpi-utils

-This is a simple repo containing header file that provide utility functions for MPI that I use in my HPC projects.
+This is a simple repository containing header file that provide utility functions for __MPI__ that I use in my HPC projects.

-The [assignment.hpp](./assignment.hpp) file contains function to send blocks of multi-dimensional arrays, with varying sizes, and with the receiving indexes able to be different from the receiving indexes.
+The [assignment.hpp](./assignment.hpp) file contains functions made to send blocks of multi-dimensional arrays, with varying sizes, and with the offsets (in each dimensions) from the sending node able to be different from the offsets of the receiving node.
 This is perfect for simulations, where a fractured space can have different indexes on different nodes.

-The [load_sharing.hpp](./load_sharing.hpp) file contains function made to enable automatic load-sharing using a hybrid __MPI__ model (__MPI__ nodes with shared memory), supporting cpu-only function, gpu-only and cpu/gpu hybrid functions.
+The [load_sharing.hpp](./load_sharing.hpp) file contains functions made to enable automatic load-sharing using a hybrid __MPI__ model (__MPI__ nodes with shared memory), supporting cpu-only functions, gpu-only and cpu/gpu hybrid functions.

 ## Compilation

-To compile this example, you can use `mpic++` and to run it using `mpirun`.
+You can use `mpic++` to compile the provided [examples](./examples), and to run them using `mpirun`.

 ## Usage